Deividy/ezekiel/README.md

 ## Connect and DB access
     # The processSchema config will build all our table gateways and active records
-    # but don't be scary, it's not so ugly, check out a simple example
+    # Check out this simple example using functoids

-    # functoids is another beauty that comes with ezekiel
     # https://github.com/gduarte/functoids
     F = require('functoids/src')